vroddon/cop/README.md

 This is the Complaint Ontology Pattern.

-# more information to come here
+# more information to come here...